 Solar PV is all about letting the sun do the work.
 From producing electricity to clearing snow off the panels, let mother nature do her thing.

 What does this mean for the amount of energy my solar system produces?

 Sure, when your panels are covered with snow, they won’t be able to produce solar energy.
 But losing out on a day or so of production isn’t worth risking your warranty or safety.

 Your solar panels actually work better when it’s cold than when it’s warm.
 Like a lot of electronics, solar systems have a negative temperature coefficient.
 This means they experience less resistance and can generate more electricity in colder weather.
-The only reason your system output is less in the winter is because days are shorter.
+The only reason your system output is less in the winter is that days are shorter.

 You could hire a professional to come safely remove the snow from your panels.
 After some extreme snowstorms, this may be your best bet.
 But oftentimes, you’d spend more money on this service than your solar system would save you.